webrecorder/pywb/docs/manual/usage.rst

 Using pywb Recorder
 ^^^^^^^^^^^^^^^^^^^

-The core recording functionality in Webrecorder is also part of :mod:`pywb`.
+Recording functionality is also part of :mod:`pywb`.
 If you want to create a WARC locally, this can be done by directly recording into your pywb collection:

 1. Create a collection: ``wb-manager init my-web-archive`` (if you haven't already created a web archive collection)